-Therefore the quota, or number of votes required to be elected, in SA at the 2010 federal election was 144 226.
+Therefore the quota, or number of votes required to be elected, in NSW at the 2013 federal election was 625 164.

-The first preference votes for the Senate are counted in the same manner as for the House of Representatives.
-The ballot papers are sorted according to which candidate has received the number '1' preference on each ballot paper.
-Candidates who receive the quota, or more, of these first preference votes, are elected immediately.
+Ballot papers are sorted according to which candidate or group has received the number '1' preference on each ballot paper.
+Candidates who receive the quota, or more, of first preference votes are elected immediately.

-As a general rule, when a candidate is elected with a surplus of votes, that surplus is transferred before any exclusions are undertaken.
+As a general rule, when a candidate is elected with a surplus of votes, that surplus is transferred before any exclusion is undertaken.

-Any surplus votes the elected candidates receive (i.e. votes in excess of the quota they needed), are transferred to the candidates who were the second choice of voters.
+Any surplus votes from elected candidates (votes in excess of the quota they need), are transferred to the candidates who were the second choice of voters.
 Because it is not possible to determine which votes actually elected the candidate and which votes are surplus, all the elected candidate's ballot papers are transferred at a reduced rate.

 Candidate A's ballot papers (1 000 000) are then re-examined in order to determine the number of votes for second choice candidates.

-If Candidate A's ballot papers gave 900 000 second preferences to Candidate B they would receive 900 000 X 0.5 = 450 000 votes which are added to the votes they received in the first count.
+If candidate A's ballot papers gave 900 000 second preferences to candidate B, then candidate B would receive 360 000 votes (900 000 multiplied by the transfer value).
+These votes would be added to the votes candidate B received in the first count.

-If Candidate B is then over the quota, they are elected and their surplus votes transferred in the same way.
+If candidate B has reached the quota, they are elected.
+If candidate B has any surplus votes a transfer value would be calculated and votes would be transferred in the same way.

-As a result of this process of transferring surplus votes, other candidates may be elected.
-If all surplus votes from elected candidates are transferred and there are still some unfilled positions, further counting is undertaken as explained below.
+As surplus votes are transferred, other candidates may be elected.
+However, if all surplus votes from elected candidates are transferred and there are still unfilled positions, further counting is undertaken as explained below.

 Starting with the candidate who has the lowest number of votes, unelected candidates are excluded from the count.
-Their ballot papers are distributed to the remaining candidates to whom the voters have given their preferences.
-If any of the remaining candidates obtain a quota through this process of distribution, they are declared elected.
+Their ballot papers are distributed to the remaining candidates based on preferences.
+If any of the remaining candidates obtain a quota through this process of distribution, they are elected.
 Their surplus (if any) is transferred before any other candidates are excluded.
-The above process continue until all Senate positions are filled.
+The above process continues until all Senate positions are filled.